 Train crafting and/or gathering professions while leveling

-Most animals you kill can be skinned for leather and hides, and mining and herb nodes will often populate your mini-map as you quest.
-Just right-click on these things as you go about your daily grind, and you’ll end up with piles of useful materials to sell or turn into items for yourself, friends, or anyone on the server looking to buy.
+Most animals you kill can be skinned for leathers and hides, and mining and herb nodes will often populate your mini-map as you quest.
+These are all valuable items in the long-run of the game.
+To collect an item on your journey, right-click it.
+Eventually, you’ll end up with a hearty inventory of items to sell or turn into useful creations for people to use or buy.

 - The best free MMORPGs